rails/rails/guides/source/security.md

 ### Replay Attacks for CookieStore Sessions

-TIP: _Another sort of attack you have to be aware of when using +CookieStore+ is the replay attack._
+TIP: _Another sort of attack you have to be aware of when using `CookieStore` is the replay attack._

 It works like this: